rwgriffithv/Completed-Coursework/BruinNav-Project/README.md

 The algorithm was required to find the shortest possible route between two "attractions" listed in validlocs.txt. <br />
 Microsoft Visual Studio 2015 was used to develop the program.

-I wrote the AttractionMapperImpl, MapLoaderImpl, MyMap, NavigatorImpl, and the SegmentMapperImpl classes as well as support.h, support.cpp, and report.txt.
+I wrote the AttractionMapperImpl, MapLoaderImpl, MyMap, NavigatorImpl, and the SegmentMapperImpl classes as well as support.h, support.cpp, and report.txt. <br />
+The rest of the files were provided.

 The final product is a text-based navigator that will give a list of directions that include turn-by-turn travel distances and a total distance traveled.